Letting this little Goodwill dresser shine with a full General Finishes makeover using Coastal Blue Milk Paint and Antique Walnut Gel Stain.

 So I started sanding.

-And those suckers were being stubborn.
+And those suckers were stubborn.
 Ugh!

 If you follow me on Instagram, you might have seen my stories this weekend. lol